kolenaIO/kolena/docs/metrics/mean-absolute-error.md

 treating each discrepancy equally.
 A large value is indicative of poor performance, and communicates how much on average a prediction will deviate from the actual value in the units of the ground truth.

+!!!example
+    You can access an example use of Mean Absolute Error on the [STS Benchmark](https://shorturl.at/Y6nS9) on Kolena's public dataset.

 ## Implementation Details

 MAE is calculated by taking the average of the absolute differences between the predicted values and the actual values.